hkailahi/engineering-test/README.md

 ## Presentation

 Once you've wrapped up the project, be sure to push it to a GitHub repository for presentation.
-Remember to extend invitations to @hollyos, @justinwoo and @alexbiehl to collaborate on the repository.
+Remember to extend invitations to @hollyos, @justinwoo, @ken-scarf and @alexbiehl to collaborate on the repository.

 ## Guideline